Chelsea Rochman – Assistant Professor

 Jelena Grbic – Research Assistant

 Jelena has her Master’s degree in Spatial Analysis from Ryerson.
 We have the pleasure of working with Jelena on research projects that measure how best to identify microplastics in complex matrices and use spatial analyses to identify sources and sinks of microplastics in Lake Ontario.
 This research is also in collaboration with Paul Helm at the Ministry of the Environment and Climate Change as well as the Smith Fellowship.

 Clara Thaysen – NSERC USRA Undergraduate Fellow

 Clara is an undergraduate student majoring in Ecology and Evolutionary Biology and Earth Sciences.
 Her research looks at the potential leaching and toxicity of styrenes and other volatile chemicals from food packaging into food products.
 This project is in collaboration with 5 Gyres and MOECC.
 Clara is also continuing and finishing a project investigating plastic ingestion in seagulls and examining the fate of flame retardants to and from plastic debris in the gulls.
 This project is in collaboration with Miriam Diamond and Jonathan Verreault.

 Lara Werbowski – 299 Undergraduate Student and Research Assistant

 Lara is an undergraduate student double majoring in Environmental Science and Psychology and minoring in Environmental Studies.
-She is researching how effectively rain gardens filter microplastics from stormwater.
-This project is in collaboration with the San Francisco Estuarine Institute.
+She is researching whether or not rain gardens filter microplastics from stormwater.
+This project is in collaboration with the San Francisco Estuary Institute.